Updated March 20, 2023

-- We need to fill several details like the Database Name, Password and check the continue button
+- We need to fill in several details like the Database Name, Password and check the continue button.

 - Check the required configuration and connect to Redshift Cluster.

-5) Once we are done with all the cluster related configurations we need to connect now to our Redshift now.
+5) Once we are done with all the cluster-related configurations, we need to connect now to our Redshift now.
 We can connect to this Redshift directly or via SSL.
-To connect it directly we need to have JDBC /ODBC Drivers which we have to set it over the configuration page of the cluster.
+To connect it directly, we need to have JDBC /ODBC Drivers, which we have to set over the configuration page of the cluster.

 So why will someone use AWS Redshift there must have to be some advantage over other services that makes this special.
 So let us now check some of the advantages of using Redshift.

-- Bulk Data Processing:- Be larger the data size redshift has the capability for processing of huge amount of data in ample time.
+- Bulk Data Processing:- Be larger; the data size redshift can process huge amounts of data in ample time.

-- Cost-Effective:- Being cost-effective it is cheaper than any other alternatives available that make it strong over the industry usage.
-Since the pricing is less we can accommodate over large amounts of data and can process them within budget.
+- Cost-Effective:- Being cost-effective, it is cheaper than any other alternatives available that make it strong over the industry usage.
+Since the pricing is less, we can accommodate large amounts of data and can process them within budget.

-- SQL Interface:- The Query engine based for Redshift is the same as for Postgres SQL that makes it easier for SQL developers to play with it.
+- SQL Interface: The Query engine based for Redshift is the same as for Postgres SQL, making it easier for SQL developers to play with it.